hoodiecrow/ConsTcl/README.md

 #### About ConsTcl

-It's written with Vim, my editor of choice.
-I'm using annotated source which mixes code with documentation and test cases.
-Compared to Lispy/Thtcl, ConsTcl has, quote from Lispy, comments, quote and quasiquote notation, # literals, the derived expression types (such as cond, derived from if, or let, derived from lambda), and dotted list notation.
-And also real consed lists.
-Again compared to Lispy/Thtcl, ConsTcl has the data types, quote, strings, characters, booleans, ports, vectors.
+Compared to Lispy/Thtcl, ConsTcl has, (quote from Lispy), "comments, quote and quasiquote notation, # literals, the derived expression types (such as cond, derived from if, or let, derived from lambda), and dotted list notation."
+Again compared to Lispy/Thtcl, ConsTcl has the data types, quote, "strings, characters, booleans, ports, vectors."
 And pairs and procedures too.
 The number of missing primitive procedures is in the tens, not the 100s.

 The completeness comes with a price: due to the sheer number of calls for each action, ConsTcl is is fairly slow.
 On my cheap computer, the following code (which calculates the factorial of 100) takes 0.03 seconds to run.
 That is ten times slower than Lispy assuming that Norvig's computer is as slow as mine, which is unlikely.
+So it's probably a factor of less than ten.

 ```
 time {pe "(fact 100)"} 10